No Pressure (2010 film): Background and production

+Work began on the film as late as August 2010, with 10:10's website posting a casting call for extras on the 26th; it mentioned that Richard Curtis had written it and described it as something that would "promote carbon cutting in a completely new, exciting, and eyebrow-raising way", but said the rest of the details were secret.

-The film was shot on a location at Camden School for Girls, in the London Borough of Camden in North London.
+The film was shot on a location at Camden School for Girls, in the London Borough of Camden in North London, along with White City in West London.
 According to 10:10, over 50 film professionals and more than 40 actors and extras provided their services at no cost.